 While they may argue that self-fulfillment and self-realization are prerequisites for serving others, this line of thinking too often come from "lifestyle business" gurus and "personal transformation" coaches with social and economic privileges who are talking mostly to those who already possess the same kind of privileges.
 I reject this idea, as metaphysically it is impossible for any person to be filled unless they allow themselves first to become a conduit for that flow.
 Dr. Hunter "Patch" Adams, the founder of the Gesundheit Institute (and made famous by the late Robin Williams' eponymous film), found that psychiatric patients recovered remarkably when they shifted their focus on their own mental illnesses and engaged in acts of service to the others.

 No humans live as an atomized self.
 The modern approach to self-realization, rooted in New Age consumer "spirituality" and Ayn Rand-esque exaltation of self and self-directed desires, promotes the continuation of the capitalist-consumerist-neoliberal status quo and leverages the privilege by normalizing the white, Global North, upper middle class, heterosexual, monogamous, nuclear family lifestyle as the sole desirable lifestyle to aspire to.
-As a culture-maker, I repudiate and reject this approach taken by the majority of life coaches and self-appointed "spiritual teachers" and "healers" as utterly antithetical to both the traditional understanding of cosmology and my ethical commitment to a more just and inclusive society.
+As a culture-maker, I repudiate and reject this approach taken by the majority of life coaches, self-appointed "spiritual teachers," and "healers" as utterly antithetical to my moral commitment to a more just and inclusive society.